Find Affordable College Courses

 Redlands, CA

-With a ranking of #8, University of Redlands did quite well on this year’s best value schools for natural resource management students.
-Located in the small city of Redlands, University of Redlands is a private not-for-profit college with a small student population.
+University of Redlands landed the #8 spot in the 2023 rankings for the best value natural resource management programs.
+Located in the city of Redlands, University of Redlands is a private not-for-profit college with a small student population.

 On top of its placing in our value ranking, University of Redlands also did well on our Best Natural Resource Management Schools in the Far Western US Region list.
 It’s in the top 15% of all schools reviewed in this analysis.